Nicholas-Garbutt8/WebTaskMangerLit/README.md

 - Tweaked some of the CSS temporarily before we can create a universal style guide for the entire webpage

 - Made the widget boxes curved on the corners to fit the task cards

 - Further CSS changes (specifically colour palette)

 ## Matthew
 word
 - Changed styling to match the "style.css" file

+- Added file "gameWidget.js"

+- Made a "Guess The Number" Game.

+- Code, inspired from the "BMI calculator widget". -- Very similar concepts.

+- Made it so the game can be played continuously without the need of refreshing the page :)

+- Tweaked some css to reduce empty space.

+- Tweaked the css of the heading for "Guess The Number" to stand more unique.

 ## Nicholas
 - Created a timer widget